Second Boer War: Boer organization and skills

-It rapidly became clear that the Boer forces presented the British forces with a severe tactical challenge.
-What the Boers presented was a mobile and innovative approach to warfare, drawing on their experiences from the First Boer War.
-The average Boers who made up their Commandos were farmers who had spent almost all their working life in the saddle, both as farmers and hunters.
-They depended on the pot, horse and rifle; they were also skilled stalkers and marksmen.
-As hunters, they had learned to fire from cover; from a prone position and to make the first shot count, knowing that if they missed, the game would either be long gone or could charge and potentially kill them.
+It rapidly became clear that the Boers presented the British forces with a severe tactical challenge.
+The Boers presented a mobile and innovative approach to warfare, drawing on their experiences from the First Boer War.
+The Boers who made up their commandos were farmers who had their working life in the saddle, as farmers and hunters.
+They depended on the pot, horse and rifle; they were skilled stalkers and marksmen.
+As hunters, they had learned to fire from cover; from a prone position and to make the first shot count, knowing that if they missed, the game would be long gone or could charge and potentially kill them.
 At community gatherings, target shooting was a major sport; they practised shooting at targets, such as hens' eggs perched on posts 100 m away.
-They made expert mounted infantry, using every scrap of cover, from which they could pour in a destructive fire using modern, smokeless, Mauser rifles.
-In preparation for hostilities, the Boers had acquired around one hundred of the latest Krupp field guns, all horse-drawn and dispersed among the various Kommando groups and several Le Creusot "Long Tom" siege guns.
+They made expert mounted infantry, using cover, from which they could pour in a destructive fire using modern, smokeless, Mauser rifles.
+In preparation for hostilities, the Boers had acquired around 100 of the latest Krupp field guns, all horse-drawn and dispersed among the Kommando groups and several Le Creusot "Long Tom" siege guns.
 The Boers' skill in adapting themselves to become first-rate artillerymen shows that they were a versatile adversary.
-The Transvaal also had an intelligence service that stretched across South Africa and of whose extent and efficiency the British were as yet unaware.
+The Transvaal had an intelligence service that stretched across South Africa and whose extent and efficiency the British were as yet unaware.